- Archives Home →

 March 7, 2014

 The Lamp of Experience: Constitutional Amendments WorkOpponents of a Convention of States long argued that there was an unacceptable risk a convention might do too much.
-It now appears they were mistaken.
-So they increasingly argue that amendments cannot do enough.
-The “too much...
+Now they increasingly argue that amendments cannot do enough.
+Opponents will soon find their new position even less defensible than the old.

 -